This course is subsidised through generous funding from Lloyds Charities Trust.

 Engineers, project managers and technical specialists from private sector organisations with professional experience in water supply, sanitation, construction or structural engineer-ing.
 They may have limited or no experience of working in a humanitarian setting but should have an interest in working in an emergency response to carry out technical assessments of urban infrastructure.

 Please note this course consists of two days’ face-to-face training, with self-study before and between these days.
+The face to face days training take place on the 21st and 28th September.

 The course will be made up of four separate modules.
 Participants must attend/complete all of the modules.